bojeryd91/bojeryd91.github.io/_posts/2020-08-13-macro-finance-glossary.md

 **Modigliani–Miller theorem --** (Or, the&nbsp;**capital structure irrelevance principle**).
 This is a theoretical result that in a frictionless world (no taxes, wedges, bankruptcy costs, information asymmetry, etc.) "the enterprise value of a firm is unaffected by how that firm is financed."
 I.e., any way of raising capital will be equivalent, e.g., equity issuance, short-bond or long-bond financing.
 The theorem generalizes from private to public debt (see Bolton and Huang's "The capital structure of nations", 2017).

+**Monetary dominance --** This is a regime in which monetary policy determines inflation while fiscal policy stabilizes the debt.
+For the opposite case, see Fiscal dominance.

-**Money market --** A decentralized market of banks, credit unions (who sell CD's), companies (who issue short-term corporate bonds), the government (who issues short-term treasuries) and investors such as money market funds and insurance companies that exchange short-term liabilities for money.
+**Money market --** A decentralized market of banks, credit unions (who sell CDs), companies (who issue short-term corporate bonds), the government (who issue short-term treasuries), and investors such as money market funds and insurance companies that exchange short-term liabilities for money.
 The duration of securities are often less than 1 year.
-A big share of the money market consists of interbank lending, that banks lend each other reserves in exchange for, for example, repos.
+A big share of the money market consists of interbank lending, where banks lend each other reserves in exchange for, for example, repos.

-Also MBS's and ABS's are sold in the money market.
+Also, MBSs and ABSs are sold in the money market.